Major Pitfalls for Pro Se Litigants in Divorce Cases

 If you are getting a divorce and have children, you and your spouse are required to create a parenting plan.
 This plan determines where your children will live, who they will spend time with and when (e.g., vacations, birthdays, etc.), how financial decisions (e.g., college) will be made, how conflicts will be resolved, and so forth.
 Without an experienced divorce lawyer to guide you, there is a risk you end up with a parenting plan that deprives you of the ability to make certain parenting decisions or agreeing to pay an exorbitant amount of child support.

 Failing to Remove Your Spouse from a Loan Title

 You may be required to remove your spouse’s name from a loan title.
 Depending on your divorce decree, you may be required to pay off the balance on the loan.
 If you fail to remove your spouse’s name from the loan title, they can file a lawsuit against you if they are harmed by your failure to service the loan in a timely manner.

 Forgetting to Include Important Stipulations in Your Divorce Decree

-Speak to an Experienced Houston Divorce Attorney Today
+Speak to an Experienced Houston Divorce Lawyer Today

 Making a mistake in your divorce decrees is difficult to amend.
-To ensure that your divorce goes as smoothly as possible, you need to hire an experienced Houston divorce attorney.
-The law office of Conner & Lindamood, P.C. is here to help.
+To ensure that your divorce goes as smoothly as possible, you need to hire an experienced Houston divorce lawyer.
+The law office of Lindamood & Robinson, P.C. is here to help.
 Our team of experienced and skilled Houston divorce lawyers can meet with you when you are ready.
-We are seasoned trial attorneys who know the ins and outs of the divorce process.
+We are seasoned trial lawyers who know the ins and outs of the divorce process.
 Contact our office to schedule a consultation.